 Our top 5 things to do

-We love many places on Lanzarote, it’s one of our favorite islands.
+We love so many places on Lanzarote, it’s one of our favorite islands.
 Apart from discovering beautiful beaches, our top 3 are..:

-- Visit the island of La Graciosa – book your round trip by boat
+- Visit the island of La Graciosa

-- Admire the landscapes of Timanfaya National Park – book a tour if you don’t drive
+- Admire the landscapes of Timanfaya National Park

 - Walking around Montana Cuervo volcano

-- Discover the works of César Manrique – book a tour if you don’t drive
+- Discover the works of César Manrique

-Not to worry
+No need to worry

 A trip to Lanzarote is very easy: it’s not big, the roads are in good condition…